 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

-After the implant has healed to the surrounding bone, the second phase requires placement of the abutement.
-After a couple of weeks, your restorative dentist will make impressions of the abutement and implant to make the final crown.
+After the implant has healed to the surrounding bone, the second phase requires placement of the abutment.
+After a couple of weeks, your restorative dentist will make impressions of the abutment and implant to make the final crown.
 The entire procedure usually takes about six months.
 Most patients experience minimal disruption in their daily life.

 Dental Implant Presentation

 To provide you with a better understanding of dental implants, please watch the following introduction video.
 More videos can be found under the Patient Information tab.